eckozero/bounce/README.md

 ###How To Run

 Standard stuff.
-Download all the files inot a single directory and make the py file executable with
+Download all the files into a single directory and make the py file executable with

 ```bash